metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 We need to give our script permission to send these requests.
 Go to `File -> Game Settings` and enable `Allow HTTP Requests`, then click `Save` (navigating to another menu discards this change).

 14. **Publish your node**
 Go to `File -> Game Settings` and click `Publish` when prompted.
-Name and describe your place as you please, ideally similar to your discord server.
+Name and describe your place as you please, ideally similar to your Discord server.
 Then click `Publish` again.

 15. **Make your node public**
 Go to `File -> Game Settings -> Permissions` and set it to public.
 Save your changes.